 The 12 steps program not only helps to a great extent in achieving abstinence but also helps in the challenges which come after the abstinence.
 Following are some examples and elaborations in such a case:

 - When one makes the decision not to drink and not confine themselves to abstinence but also rebuild their personalities by repenting, reforming, and building from the wreckage of the past.

 - The program blames the illness, not the alcoholic for the wreckage.
 It helps a great deal towards creating guilt which is a mending/ restructuring force.
 It also helps with dealing and healing of the shame, which is considered as the core of the addictive disease and is a binding force which doesn’t let recovery thrive.

 - Helps in avoiding censure and other destructive forms of communication in early recovery.

 - Reward good behavior by awarding time based honor rewards such as 30, 60, 90 day or 1 year “chips” as goals and milestones in recovery are achieved.
 This greatly helps in modifying the behaviors and later solidifying the desired behaviors into habits.

 - The participation in 12 step meetings, groups and classes facilitate the expression of difficult inner states such as low self-esteem and that too in nondestructive ways instead of by drinking.

 This program does not ask the alcoholic to get a job, be a better family member, or become more responsible.
-This advocates the time tested principle of recovery that Recovery and Sobriety are the goals from which other desirable routines and behaviors will emerge and not the other way around.
+Advocates the time tested principle of recovery that Recovery. and Sobriety are the goals from which other desirable routines. and behaviors will emerge and not the other way around.
 This is how it ensures that the recovery and sobriety are to be focused rather than other things.
-The experiences (sharing “experiences, strength, and hope”) provided by this program are proven to be good enough to fill the vacuum that results in a recovering alcoholic’s life after abstinence.
+So experiences provided by this program are proven to be good enough.